Early 11+ Preparation: How To Build Confidence, Reasoning Skills and Exam Readiness

 Choosing the right books and workbooks can make a significant difference in early 11+ preparation.
 High-quality resources help children become familiar with question styles while gradually building confidence and exam technique.

-Publishers such as CGP, Schofield & Sims, Bond, and GL / CEM all provide an excellent range of 11+ workbooks, practice papers and skill-building activities across Maths, English, Verbal Reasoning, and Non-verbal Reasoning.
+We recommend the following publishers, who provide an excellent range of 11+ workbooks, practice papers and skill-building activities across Maths, English, Verbal Reasoning, and Non-verbal Reasoning.

 Remember, 11+ exams vary by region and school.
 Many grammar schools and local authorities publish school-specific guidance or past papers on their websites.
 Reviewing these can give valuable insight into the format, difficulty level and focus areas your child may encounter.